If you’re struggling to get a loan, a credit card or mortgage it’s likely that you need to clean up your credit record.

 - Excellent = 961 to 999

 It doesn’t happen overnight.
-In fact takes at least six months – probably more like a year – to get a better credit score, particularly if you’ve been bankrupt in the last few years.
+In fact it takes at least six months – probably more like a year – to get a better credit score, particularly if you’ve been made bankrupt in the last few years.

 - Got accounts you don’t need?
 Close them.
 Financial companies are paying attention to the total amount of credit available to you.
 So while you may not be using them, dormant accounts could still be affecting your credit score.

 - Also, make sure you’re on the electoral roll.
 Weirdly, not being on that can count against you for your credit rating.
 Just ring up your local council to get yourself put on it.
+See here why it’s so important to be on the electoral roll.

 - If you think you might have a low credit score, but you want to know how much a company would charge for a loan, ask them to do a ‘quotation search’ not a ‘credit search’.
 This means they will give you an idea of the interest rate they would charge but they won’t do a full credit check (and then potentially refuse you).
 Every time a company does a credit check on you it is recorded – particularly if they refuse you credit.
 This harms your credit rating.